 And 23% of councils reported that disabled people were waiting more than two years for the completion of work.

 Naturally, such damning statements aren't positive reading, especially for those looking for accessible housing.
-However, what this does suggest is there's a large market of potential tenants in need of homes that offer independent living, which landlords in the Private Rented Sector (PRS) could provide.
+However, this suggests there's a large market of potential tenants in need of homes that offer independent living, which landlords in the PRS could provide.

-The mutual benefits are that those in need of disability-friendly housing find somewhere that affords them a decent standard of living, and that private landlords will have their properties occupied by people who may otherwise have struggled to find somewhere – potentially meaning more long-term tenancies.
+This opportunity offers mutual benefits.
+It helps those in need of disability-friendly housing find somewhere that affords them a decent standard of living, whilst private landlords will have their properties occupied by people who may otherwise have struggled to find somewhere – potentially meaning more long-term tenancies.

-There are however a number of factors for both parties to consider in the letting of a property, such as legal requirements and providing the right facilities and accessibility.
-In this tips piece, we look at these requirements in closer detail and provide information for both landlords and those with disabilities, to help make any potential lets as straightforward as possible.
+In this tips piece, we look at these requirements in closer detail and provide information for both landlords and those with disabilities to help make any potential lets as straightforward as possible.

-The Equality Act 2010 was introduced to protect 'people from discrimination in the workplace and in wider society’.
-In turn, ‘making the law easier to understand and strengthening protection in some situations.'
+Introduced to protect 'people from discrimination in the workplace and wider society', the Equality Act 2010 aims to make 'the law easier to understand and strengthen protection in some situations.'

-The Act also gave a definition of what having a 'disability’ was.
-It states in Part 2, Chapter 1, Section 6:
+The Act sets out a definition of what having a 'disability' is, stating in Part 2, Chapter 1, Section 6 that: